Skip to main content

 Reminder: Jenkins Certificate

-You will receive a certificate warning about a self-signed certificate when accessing the Jenkins servers for CSC216.
-All of the certificates for CSC216 Jenkins servers were self signed personally by CSC IT.
+You will receive a certificate warning about a self-signed certificate when accessing the Jenkins servers for CSC 217.
+All of the certificates for CSC 217 Jenkins servers were self signed personally by CSC IT.
 Please accept the exception each time you visit a Jenkins server.

 Lab Rubric